The Imperial Yangtze

 In the evening you will be treated to an incredible Acrobatic Show, held in a typical Shanghainese setting.
 The Acrobatic Show is one of the oldest performing arts in China, with its history tracing back to Neolithic times, absorbing during its development through the years the features of opera, dance and Chinese Kungfu.
 Enjoy the many breathtaking and stunning performances, such as Hoop Diving, Silk Stripes and the Pyramid of Chairs, each as unforgettable as the next.

-• Tailor-made journey with private English-speaking local guides and driver (except on Yangtze cruise when tours may be shared with fellow guests) • 3 nights on board your Century cruise vessel on the Yangtze River cruise • 6 nights' hotel accommodation • Economy Class flights Beijing > Xi'an > Chongqing • Fast train Yichang > Shanghai (4 Star hotel category in 2nd Class seat, 5 star hotel in 1st Class seat) • Transfers and transport • Sightseeing and entrance fees (other than where shown on the Yangtse cruise) • Port charges • 9 breakfasts, 2 lunches, and 3 dinners
+• Tailor-made journey with private English-speaking local guides and driver (except on Yangtze cruise when tours may be shared with fellow guests) • 3 nights on board your Century cruise vessel (or similar) on the Yangtze River cruise • 6 nights' hotel accommodation • Economy Class flights Beijing > Xi'an > Chongqing • Fast train Yichang > Shanghai (4 star hotel category in 2nd Class seat; 5 star hotel category in 1st Class seat) • Transfers and transport • Sightseeing and entrance fees (other than where shown on the Yangtze cruise) • Port charges • 9 breakfasts, 2 lunches and 3 dinners

 Pricing (per person) $NZD